Geoffrey-McGregor/CHMC-Codes/README.md

 Welcome to our CHMC Matlab repository

-You will find two folders containing the codes used to run the examples found in the CHMC paper
+You will find two directories containing the codes used to run the examples found in our CHMC paper

-**Compact Chi** contains codes for sampling the p-Generalized Chi distribution
+1. `**Compact Chi** contains codes for sampling the p-Generalized Chi distribution.`

-**Compact PGauss** contains codes for sampling the p-Generalized Gaussian distribution.
+2. `**Compact PGauss** contains codes for sampling the p-Generalized Gaussian distribution.`

 # Compact Chi:
 Here you find four executable files associated with figures from the paper: CompactConvergence, CompactHeatmapD, CompactHeatmapP and CompactViolin.